-The hospital has a sizeable potential patient base from a population of over 3.31 million in Tangerang Regency (Lippo Karawaci Township included).
+The hospital has a sizeable potential patient base from a population of over 3.4 million1 in Tangerang Regency (Lippo Karawaci township included).

-As Centres of Excellence for neuro-science and cardiology, the hospital offers a comprehensive range of services from preventive measures to complicated open-heart surgery and neurosurgery.
+As Centres of Excellence for neuro-science and cardiology, the hospital offers a comprehensive range of cardiology services from preventive measures to complicated open-heart surgery.

-In November 2007, Siloam Hospitals Lippo Karawaci became the first Indonesian hospital to attain the United States-based Joint Commission International ("JCI") accreditation - the world's leading internationally recognised hospital accreditation award putting it in the same league as other leading hospitals in the region.
+In November 2007, Siloam Hospitals Lippo Karawaci became the first Indonesian hospital to attain the United States-based Joint Commission International ("JCI") accreditation - the world's leading internationally recognised hospital accreditation award - putting it in the same league as other leading hospitals in the region.

-The hospital, which occupies a land area of 17,442 sqm and a GFA of 27,284 sqm, is valued at S\$139.0 million by Knight Frank/PT Wilson Properti Advisindo as at 26 December 2007.
+The hospital, which occupies a land area of 17,442 sqm and a GFA of 27,284 sqm, is valued at S\$138.5 million by Knight Frank / PT Willson Properti Advisindo as at 26 December 2008.